 As 76% of women diagnosed with breast cancer are over 50, a breastscreen is recommended every two years.

 What can women do to reduce their risk of breast cancer?

 ✓ Reduce alcohol consumption

 Having more than one standard alcoholic drink each day can increase a woman’s risk of developing breast cancer, so rethink what you drink.

 ✓ Maintain a healthy body weight

 Maintaining a healthy body weight is about getting the right balance between what women eat and how physically active they are.

 Overweight or obese post menopausal women are at an increased risk of developing breast cancer but the good news is, that for most women, a waistline measurement of less than 80cm or a BMI (Body Mass Index) less than 25 decreases their risk of breast cancer.

 ✓ Be active every day

 Regular physical activity can help reduce the risk of breast cancer.
-Aim for 30 minutes or more of physical activity every day.
+Aim for 30 minutes or more of moderate physical activity every day.